Legendary Fashion Designer Valentino Garavani Passes Away at 93

 Fashion has lost a giant.
 Valentino Garavani, who defined elegance for decades, has died.
 His final years were marked by silence and rare appearances.

-Valentino Garavani, the visionary behind one of fashion's most iconic houses, passed away on January 19, 2026.
-His death marks the end of a long, quiet retreat from public life and invites reflection on a career defined by beauty, creativity, and influence.
+Valentino Garavani, the visionary force behind one of fashion's most glamorous and enduring empires, passed away on January 19, 2026, drawing the curtain on a life steeped in beauty, brilliance, and global influence.

 Valentino Garavani at the photocall for Valentino: The Last Emperor in Rome on November 16, 2009 | Source: Getty Images